 Summer Wine | Keep Cool with these Summer Sips!

 Summer is officially well underway!
 And here in Washington D.C. that means staggeringly high temperatures coupled with collar soaking humidity.
 It’s a combination that calls for the type of relief that only a cold bottle of wine (or pink) wine can deliver – so I’ve put together a list of the Summer wines I’ll be reaching for myself over the next few months.
-All I need now is to jump on a plane to a carribbean country and to lounge around the pool for two weeks!!
+All I need now is to jump on a plane to a carribbean country, lie on an outdoor chaise lounger and to relax the pool for two weeks!!
 I am currently thinking of booking turks and caicos villas as they just look incredible.
 I have always dreamt of staying in a luxury villa for the summer!
 I will keep you posted on this idea.
 Anyway don’t forget to turn your Sovereign air conditioning unit on just yet.
 The wine and air conditioning combination is a match made is Summer Heaven!

 Feel free to take inspiration from this list or have your own fun and come up with your own Summer wine menu.
 Regardless of what you choose, I hope that you’ll share you’re Summer wine selections with me via Twitter, Facebook, Pinterest and Instagram, too.
 Keep cool and enjoy your Summer wine safely!